kptdev/kpt/docs/design-docs/08-package-variant.md

 the PackageVariant controller - for example, the `ownerRef` indicating which `PackageVariant` created the `PackageRevision`.
 These are not in control of the user.
-However, the `PackageVariant` resource does make the annotations and lables of the `PackageRevision` available as values that may be controlled during the creation of the `PackageRevision`.
+However, the `PackageVariant` resource does make the annotations and labels of the `PackageRevision` available as values that may be controlled during the creation of the `PackageRevision`.
 This can assist in additional automation workflows.

-## Introducting Variance
+## Introducing Variance
 Just cloning is not that interesting, so the `PackageVariant` resource also allows you to control various ways of mutating the original package to create the variant.